ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Related Work

 \subsubsection{Learning-based Approaches}

 Regarding the learning based IK solver, very earlier, the authors in \cite{oyama2001inverse} proposed to use a prediction network to reduce the IK solving time.
-Numerous studies \cite{vu2023machine} \cite{bocsi2011learning} \cite{mahajan_solving_nodate} have explored various neural network architectures for solving the \ac{IK} problem.
+Numerous studies \cite{vu2023machine, bocsi2011learning} have explored various neural network architectures for solving the \ac{IK} problem.

 Directly learning an IK solution for redundant robots using an end-to-end neural network approach presents significant challenges.
 IKNET \cite{bensadoun_neural_2022} demonstrated improvements compared to MLP by decreasing the position error into the centimeter level.
-Unsupervised learning-based IK is proposed for highly redundant system\cite{stephan_learning_2023}, reducing the error of a 20 \ac{DoF} redundant robot to 2 cm when only the position error is considered.
-Another important finding is that the neural network solver is capable of implicitly generating collision-free solutions when rained on datasets containing obstacle avoidance scenarios.
+Unsupervised learning-based IK is proposed for highly redundant system\cite{stephan_learning_2023}, achieving the similar accuracy.
+Another important finding from this work is that the neural network solver is capable of implicitly generating collision-free solutions in static scenes when trained on datasets containing obstacle avoidance scenarios.
 On the other hand, for the \ac{IK} solver based on optimization, the network can be used to estimate some metrics, such as the nullspace parameter \cite{towell_learning_2010}.
-For a dual-arm robotic system with 12 to 14 \ac{DoF}s, integrating learning-based methods with optimization has the potential to address the limitations of both approaches.
+This work integrates learning-based methods with optimization has the potential to preserve the accuracy of standard approaches while simultaneously enhancing performance metrics that are challenging to model explicitly.